google/dart-neats/typed_sql/doc/05_foreign_keys.md

 In the schema above `Book.authorId` is declared as a _foreign key_ using the `@References` annotation.
 The `table` and `field` parameters are required, these point to the _table_ and _field_ that is being referenced.
-The `name` and `as` properties are optional, if present they will be used generate convenient subquery properties when building queries.
+The `name` and `as` properties are optional, if present they will be used to generate convenient subquery properties when building queries.

 ```dart schema_test.dart#book-model